 - Piling hammer blow energies;

 - Soft start, hammer energy ramp up, and strike rate;

 - Total duration of piling; and

 - Receptor swim speeds.

-Simpler modelling approaches have been used for noise sources other than piling that may be present during the construction and operation of the proposed development; these are discussed in section 5.
+Simpler modelling approaches have been used for noise sources other than piling that may be present during the construction and operation of Dublin Array; these are discussed in section 5.

 3.1 Modelling confidence